 Thomas Foxlee (1823-95)

-Four days after the auction the second son, Thomas, married Harriett Blow at Welwyn.
+Four days after the auction (on 30 September 1856) the second son, Thomas, married Harriett Blow at Welwyn.
 He must already have taken on the tenancy of Manor Farm, and either bought in what he needed at the sale or used his share of the proceeds to furnish his house and farm.
 He and Harriett had 11 children at Manor Farm baptised between 1857 and 1870 as follows:-Harriet Blow 1857, Thomas 1859, Fanny 1859, Herbert 1861, Eliza and Edward (twins) 1862, Alberta 1865, Phillip 1866, Arthur 1867, Ernest 1869 and Frank 1870.

 In the 1861 census we find Thomas and Harriett at the farm together with their first three children – Harriett Blow, Thomas and Fanny.
 Living with them was Harriett’s widowed mother Catherine Blow (75) and visiting them was Catherine Sparks (11), who was a daughter of Harriett’s sister Mary Catherine Blow and her husband Nathaniel Sparks.